idamith/gs-springboot/README.md

-# Getting Started and Explore Spring Boot Features
+# Getting Started and Explore Spring Boot Features with sample User Management Application

 Following is a question or take home assignment was given in a Software Engineer (Java) interview.
-This project is an attempt to solve that problem to demonstrate how to getting started a Spring Boot application while exploring its features.
+This project is all about exploring Spring Boot and its features in the process of solving that problem.

 # Question | Assignment